Moisture Management and HVAC

 Good indoor air quality is compromised by high humidity which encourages mold growth.

 Homes dry when heated.
-Insulation slows the flow of heat, and air conditioning makes the interior cool when it’s hot outside.
+Insulation slows the flow of heat, and air conditioning makes the interior cool when it’s hot and humid outside.

 Making materials cooler often makes them wetter so modern homes are more vulnerable to moisture.

-Protecting them requires understanding the permeability of materials, avoiding vapor barriers.
+Protecting them requires understanding drying forces, the permeability of materials, and often avoiding vapor barriers.

 Materials that are hygroscopic rather than hygrophobic or that help redistribute moisture can be quite useful.